Grampers-Dev/tangle_forum/README.md

 - **ElephantSQL:** Used for the project's PostgreSQL database.
 - **Cloudinary:** Used to store media files.
 - **Balsamiq:** Used to create wireframes during the design process.
-- **Lucidchart:** Used to create entity relationship diagrams (ERD) for modeling the project database.
+- **Mermaidv10.9.0 Live Editor:** Used to create entity relationship diagrams (ERD) for modeling the project database.
 - **Google Fonts:** Used to import the font 'Source Sans 3'.
 Font files have been included in the assets/fonts folder to ensure they don't have to be loaded from an external resource.
 - **LightHouse:** Used to assess the website's performance.
 - **WAVE:** Used to further evaluate the website's accessibility.